-ObjectRocket for Elasticsearch instances are constructed of multiple different nodes to form a cluster, but when creating an instance, the only nodes you configure are the data nodes.
-Data nodes on our platform are specced and priced based on predetermined Plan sizes.
-The content below outlines those plan sizes and what’s included.
+ObjectRocket for Elasticsearch instances are constructed of many different nodes that form a cluster.
+When you create an instance, the only nodes you need configure are the data nodes.
+ObjectRocket builds and prices data nodes based on predetermined plan sizes.

 What happens when I run out of storage space in my existing Elasticsearch cluster?¶

-How do I pick the right plan/cluster size?¶
+How do I pick the right plan or cluster size?¶

-There are a number of factors that go into the right plan size beyond the amount of storage you need, but most of those are based on your unique data usage patterns.
-That’s why our support team is here to help; we’ll work with you by looking at how you’re using Elasticsearch and your growth objectives to provide the right plan recommendation.
-You’re never locked into any plan and there’s no additional fee for changing plans or number of data nodes, since we expect your cluster layout to change over time.
+A number of factors affect choosing the right plan size aside from the amount of storage you need.
+Most are based on your unique data usage patterns.
+The Support team is here to help.
+ObjectRocket looks at how you’re using Elasticsearch and your growth objectives to offer the right plan recommendation.
+There is no extra fee for changing plans or the number of data nodes because your cluster layout changes over time.

 - Remember to account for replication.
 By default, ObjectRocket clusters set

 - Test it and make sure you’re getting the performance you want.
-We’ve chosen our 8:1 storage to RAM ratio for our data nodes, because it provides enough RAM for most use cases.
-However, every application is different and you may need a little more RAM from a larger plan size or another data node to better spread out the traffic, even if you don’t need the extra storage capacity.
+ObjectRocket uses an 8:1 storage to RAM ratio for all data nodes because it provides enough RAM for most use cases.
+However, every application is different, and you might need a little more RAM from a larger plan size or another data node to better spread out the traffic, even if you don’t need the extra storage capacity.

 Contact the support team if you need help figuring out the right cluster size.